 b.
 LORD, by Your favor You have made my mountain stand strong: King David confessed that the strength of his life and kingdom was not due to his prosperity, but to the favor of God.

 i.
 The palace of King David in Jerusalem (discovered by archaeologists) is situated in the great hills of Jerusalem.
-We almost see King David making a gesture towards these mountains and telling everyone that it was God’s favor that made my mountain stand strong.
+We almost see King David making a gesture toward these mountains and telling everyone that it was God’s favor that made my mountain stand strong.

 c.
 You hid Your face, and I was troubled: Without the constant sustaining work of God, David was deeply troubled.
 This isn’t to imply that God played a hiding game with David, constantly hiding and then revealing Himself to him.
 The idea is that David was completely dependent upon the presence of God, fellowship with Him, and His favor.